 He will always be with you

 I saved the best for last.
 Of all the promises of God this is one that can always give you reason to be happy.
 It embodies all the other promises because when you have God with you, all the rest of his wonderful attributes are with you as well.
-The God who counts everything as easy, who loves us and for whom nothing is impossible gave his word that he would never (not for a second) leave us or abandon us when we need him.
+The God who counts everything as easy, who loves us and for whom nothing is impossible gave his word that he would never (not for a second) leave us or abandon us.
 Remember the prevalence of trouble does not equate to the absence of God.

 Read Hebrews 13:5 and Isaiah 4 3:2.